artemkv/artemkv.github.io/ai_general_methods.md

 - **Problem reduction**: apply transformation to a harder problem to make it an easier problem
 - Symbolic integration algorithm tries to apply 1 of many possible safe transformations (e.g. move constant out) and heuristic transformations (e.g. substitute `x` with `sin(u)` in expression `1-x^2`), then checks against the known logarithms table, if success, reports the solution; if not, continue
 - Sometimes you may be able to apply several transformations, so the tree of possibilities begin to form
+- It is called "goal tree" because, in reverse, it is a step towards solving the original problem, which is our main goal
 - To decide which branch to pursue, you may decide to go for the simplest one first
 - How do you measure simplicity?
 - In this case you could compute the depth of functional composition
 - This program was running on 32K of RAM and was able to solve 52 out of 54 problems that it was given (the problems were taken from freshman test for MIT students)
 - Max depth of the tree was 7, average depth was 3, and average number of unused branches was 1
-- This gives quite a good insight into the nature of the domain (freshman level integration problems)
+- This gives quite a good insight into the nature of the domain (where domain is "freshman level integration problems")
 - This kind of meta knowledge is where the power is

 ### Answering questions about its own behavior